Services marketing: A dramaturgical perspective

+Performance: Managing service quality

-The argument that services require different marketing strategies is based on the insight that services are fundamentally different to goods and that services marketing requires different models to understand the marketing of services to customers.
-It is believed to be a multi-dimensional construct, but there is little consensus as to what consistutes the specific dimensions.
+There is widespread consensus amongst researchers and practitioners that service quality is an elusive and abstract concept that is difficult to define and measure.
+It is believed to be a multi-dimensional construct, but there is little consensus as to what constitutes the specific dimensions.
 Indeed, some researchers argue that the dimensions of service quality may vary from industry to industry and that no universal set of dimensions exists for all contexts.

 Within the services marketing literature, there are several different theoretical traditions that inform the understanding of service quality including the Nordic school, the Gaps model (also known as the American model and the performance only approach.

 The Nordic school

 The Nordic school was one of the earliest attempts to define and measure service quality.
 In this school of thought, service quality is conceptualized as consisting of two broad dimensions, namely: